-Important wound-healing process discoveredSeptember 26th, 2013 in Medical research /
+Important wound-healing process discoveredSeptember 26, 2013 in Medicine & Health / Medical research

 Scientists at The Scripps Research Institute (TSRI) have discovered an important process by which special immune cells in the skin help heal wounds.
 They found that these skin-resident immune cells function as "first responders" to skin injuries in part by producing the molecule known as interleukin-17A (IL-17A), which wards off infection and promotes wound healing.

 "This appears to be a critical and unique component of mammals' defense against skin wounds, and we hope that it will point the way towards better therapies for people with difficulties in healing wounds," said TSRI Professor Wendy L. Havran.
 Havran was senior author of the study, which was published this week online ahead of print by the Journal of Clinical Investigation.

 Havran and other researchers have shown in recent years that special immune cells known as dendritic epidermal T cells (DETCs) are the only resident T cell population in the outer layer of skin (epidermis) of mice—and are resident in human skin, too.
 These cells are now thought to serve as the immune system's principal sentinels in the skin—when they detect damage signals from nearby wounded skin cells, they summon other, non-skin-resident immune cells to the site of the wound.
 Skin injuries in mice that have been bred to lack DETCs take much longer than normal to heal.